moubi/blog/content/blog/react-device-based-code-split/index.md

 Here is an example: you know that backend will deliver the API in a week, but you also know that you can deliver the UI today.
 Waiting one week for the backend?
 The slow backend delivery might be due to organizational issues.
 The tech solution in that case is to mock the payload and deliver to QA and Product teams early.

-The same motive plays role when deciding to avoid backend when code splitting the app.
+The same motive plays a role when deciding to avoid the backend when code splitting the app.

 Frontend-only app split will allow for:
  - **development speed** as per less backend deps
  - **flexibility** when changes are requested

-**It also means less headache by not having to confront with colleagues and management, and higher confidence as you remain in the javascript land - your comfortable area of expertise.**
+**It also means less headache by not having to confront colleagues and management, and higher confidence as you remain in the javascript land - your comfortable area of expertise.**
 ___
 📩 [Subscribe](https://webup.org/blog/subscribe/) for my next handcrafted Javascript/React write-up.
 Issued monthly. <br />
 You can also [follow me on Twitter](https://twitter.com/moubi) for more frequent updates.